FakeItEasy/FakeItEasy/docs/advanced-usage.md

         Console.WriteLine($"A call to '{interceptedCall.Method}' is about to be processed");
     }

-    public void OnAfterCallIntercepted(ICompletedFakeObjectCall interceptedCall, IFakeObjectCallRule ruleThatWasApplied)
+    public void OnAfterCallIntercepted(ICompletedFakeObjectCall interceptedCall)
     {
-        Console.WriteLine($"A call to '{interceptedCall.Method}' has been processed using the rule '{ruleThatWasApplied}'");
+        Console.WriteLine($"A call to '{interceptedCall.Method}' has been processed");
     }
 }